 Introduction

-All NHS employees are bound by a legal duty of confidentiality to protect person identifiable information, that they may come into contact with during the course of their working day.
-This is not just a requirement of their contractual responsibilities, but also a requirement within the the, Practice Data Protection Act 2018 and the Common Law Duty of Confidentiality.
+All NHS employees are bound by a Common Law Duty of Confidentiality to protect personal identifiable information, known as personal data that they process during the course of their work.
+This is not just a requirement of their contractual responsibilities, but also a requirement of the data protection legislation such as the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 (DPA 2018), the Freedom of Information Act 2000 (FOIA 2000), and to meet Information Governance (IG) / Information Security / NHS specifications and requirements mainly relating to the National Data Guardians Data Security Standards and other related legislation, guidance and contractual responsibilities to support the assurance standards of the Data Security and Protection Toolkit (DSPT), of which the Practice completes annually.
 In addition, Health Professionals have standards laid down in their own Professional Codes of Conduct.
+It is essential therefore, that staff understand what they need to do to keep information, specifically personal and confidential data safe and secure.

+Information Governance is the way in which the NHS handles all organisational information.
+It pulls together all the information handling requirements into one framework – in particular the personal and confidential information of patients / service users / clients and staff.
+It allows organisations and individuals to ensure that personal data is dealt with legally, securely, efficiently and effectively, in order to protect confidentiality and assist in the delivery of the best possible services and care.

-Employees are required to keep person identifiable information relating to patients or staff, strictly confidential.
-Person identifiable information is not only found in a patient’s health record it may be recorded in personnel records, databases, waiting lists, referral letters, discharge summaries, invoices etc.
+All staff are required to keep personal data relating to patients or staff, strictly confidential.
+Personal data is not only found in a patient’s health record it may be recorded in personnel records, databases, waiting lists, referral letters, discharge summaries, invoices etc.

 The Practice has four main aims with regard to Confidentiality these are to:

-Protect – keep person identifiable information secure from unauthorised access
+Protect – keep personal data secure from unauthorised access

-Inform – ensure that all patients are aware of how their information is used
+Inform – ensure that all patients and staff are aware of how their information is used

-Provide Choice – allow patients to decide whether their information can be disclosed or used in particular ways
+Choice – allow patients and staff to decide whether their information can be disclosed or used in particular ways, subject to legislation

 Improve – always look for better ways to protect, inform, and provide choice to the individual.

-The purpose of this policy is to re-enforce the Trust’s commitment to Information Governance.
+The Practice is committed to adhering to data protection legislation and national standards.
+This means ensuring that all personal data is processed fairly, lawfully, securely, efficiently and transparently as possible so that the public can:

+understand the reasons for processing personal data

+gain Practice in the way the Practice processes data

+understand their rights regarding the processing of their personal and

+This policy is to facilitate effective working across the Practice and to provide all staff with guidance on what to do when they are processing personal data.

-PracticePracticePracticePracticeThe Practice recognises the importance of reliable information, both in terms of clinical management of individual service users and the efficient management of services and resources.
+The Practice recognises the importance of reliable information, both in terms of clinical management of individual service users and the efficient management of services and resources.
 Information Governance plays a key part in supporting Clinical Governance, Service Planning and Performance Management.

+Statement of Intent

+The purpose of this policy is to re-enforce the Practice’s commitment to Information Governance.

-This Policy sets out the principles by which the confidentiality integrity and availability of person identifiable and corporate information will be managed within the Trust whether this information is stationary or in transit.
+This Policy sets out the principles by which the confidentiality, integrity and availability of personal data and corporate information will be managed within the Practice whether this information is stationary or in transit.
 This policy provides staff with clear guidance on how to manage the different forms of information and clarifies their roles and responsibilities.

-This Policy also covers the use (and conduct associated with that use) of social media sites, applications and software, email and internet usage both while at work and outside of work, and associated disciplinary procedures

-Statement of Intent

-PracticePracticePractice
+The principle behind this Code of Practice is that no member of staff shall knowingly breach their legal duty of confidentiality, allow others to do so, or attempt to breach any of the Practice’s systems or controls in order to do so.